 Teach your child about how and where racism shows up.
 Talk about how we might unknowingly exhibit prejudice in our daily lives.
 Help them spot injustices -- even small ones -- and encourage them to make an effort to be anti-racist.

 - The history of racism

 It’s also important to speak about race in a positive way.
 Teach your child that our differences are a good thing.
 Don’t teach them to be “colorblind” -- it’s not wrong to acknowledge that we’re all different.

-If your child makes a judgement about someone else based on their race (or any other differences), use that moment to start a conversation about it.
-Ask them why they thought the way they did, then work to deconstruct this judgement.
+If your child makes a judgment about someone else based on their race (or any other differences), use that moment to start a conversation about it.
+Ask them why they thought the way they did, then work to deconstruct this judgment.

 5. Acknowledge their feelings

 Whether your child is directly affected or not, these topics are serious.
 They are tragic, scary and can cause anxiety for many adults, let alone children.